vwkd/goose/README.md

 * .html   e.g. minify
  -->

-Note, the transformations for template of a given pair of `inputExt` / `outputExt` are executed in the order they are added.
-If the order of your transformations matter, make sure to add them in the right order, e.g. first Markdown to HTML, then minify HTML.
+Note, calling `.setTransformations` multiple times just adds to the transformations without overwriting any previous.
+Transformations for a given pair of extensions are executed in the order they were added.

 ## Logging

-You can enable logging with using environmental variables.
+Logging can be enabled using the following environmental variables.

-- `LOG_CONSOLE`: boolean, enable logging to console
+- `LOG_CONSOLE`: logging to console, boolean, defaults to `false`
-- `LOG_FILE`: boolean, enable logging to console
+- `LOG_FILE`: logging to file, boolean, defaults to `false`
-- `LOG_PATH`: string, path to log file, has effect only if `LOG_FILE` is set
+- `LOG_PATH`: path to log file, has effect only if `LOG_FILE` is set, string, defaults to `"log.txt"`
-- `LOG_LEVEL`: ["trace", "debug", "info", "warn", "error", "critical"], lowest logging level shown, has effect only if `LOG_CONSOLE` and/or LOG_FILE are/is set
+- `LOG_LEVEL`: lowest recorded logging level, has effect only if `LOG_CONSOLE` and/or `LOG_FILE` is set, [`"trace"`, `"debug"`, `"info"`, `"warn"`, `"error"`, `"critical"`], defaults to `"info"`

-You can set them as environmental variables or create an `.env` file in the current working directory.
-Defaults are shown.
+For convenience, these can also be set using an `.env` file in the current working directory.
+For example, for the defaults the `.env` file would contain the following.

 ```text
 LOG_CONSOLE = false